khaled-rahman/BatchLayout/README.md

 ## File conversion
 Different tools takes different input format.
 To increase user friendly, We provide few python scripts for file conversion in `fileconversion` folder.
 User can check out corresponding readme file.

+## Aesthetic Metrics
+To compute aesthetic metrics (edge crossing, min-angle, edge length variation, shape gabriel), users will need to have [glam](https://github.com/VIDILabs/glam) tool installed which has some other system requirements.
+There is another repository by [Felice](https://github.com/felicedeluca/graphmetrics) for computing measures such as Edge Uniformity, Stress, Neighborhood Preservation, etc. Users can check that as well.

 ## Visualize layout
 Users can check `visualize.ipynb` jupyter notebook for visualization.
 You can run jupyter notebook using following command provided that you have it installed on your machine.
 Then set appropriate directory for input and output files.
 ```
 jupyter notebook visualize.ipynb
+jupyter notebook FinalVis.ipynb
 ```

-## Aesthetic Metrics
-To compute aesthetic metrics (edge crossing, min-angle, edge length variation, shape gabriel), users will need to have [glam](https://github.com/VIDILabs/glam) tool installed which has some other system requirements.
-There is another repository by [Felice](https://github.com/felicedeluca/graphmetrics) for computing measures such as Edge Uniformity, Stress, Neighborhood Preservation, etc. Users can check that as well.

 ## Acknowledgement
 Authors would like to thank Kwon, Felice and J Dyer for making their repositories public.
 Those were helpful for building script for other tools and running aesthetic metrics.